sgraystar/homebridge-bom-ftp-temperature/README.md

 The plugin will present a temperature sensor showing the forecast maximum temperature for the current day, at each configured location.
 The forecast maximum temperature is updated after the next-routine-issue-time contained in the downloaded forecast.

 Please note the content of BoM files change during the day.
 Those issued early in the day contain the forecast maximum temperature for the current day, while those issued later in the day do not.

-If you are adding a location later in the day the sensor will show a forecast temperature of zero degrees until the following day.
+While the BoM file does not contain the forecast maximum temperature for the current day the sensor will show the forecast maximum temperature for the following day.

 # Installation

 This plugin requires [Homebridge](https://homebridge.io) (version 1.3.5 or above).

-It is highly recommended that you use [Homebridge Config UI X](https://www.npmjs.com/package/homebridge-config-ui-x) to install Homebridge and configure this plugin.
-Alternatively you can install from the command line:
+It is recommended that you use [Homebridge Config UI X](https://www.npmjs.com/package/homebridge-config-ui-x) to install Homebridge and configure this plugin.
+Alternatively you can install this plugin from the command line:

 ```
 npm install -g homebridge-bom-ftp-temperature